MushroomCyber/Loadout/README.md

 An install that fails because upstream published nothing to check the download against offers an **Install unverified** button, which does from the browser what `--allow-unverified` does from the CLI.
-It appears only for that failure — a checksum *mismatch* never offers it, because those bytes are not the ones that were published and no flag should make them installable.
+It appears only for that one failure.
+A checksum *mismatch* never offers it: those bytes are not the ones that were published, and no button should make them installable.
 The waiver lasts exactly one attempt, and the install it produces is recorded as unverified, so `loadout report` names it later.